xlnwel/model-free-algorithms/algo/on_policy/readme.md

 GAE works better with a smaller learning rate (1e-4), NAE works better with a larger learning rate (3e-4).

 NAE is more stable than GAE in my test.
 Both take around 4 hours to reach 250+ scores averaged over 10 episodes, but take about 8-10 hours to reach the solved requirement of BipedalWalker-v2.

+Masking is nasty.
+Since we only terminate an episode when maximum sequence length is reached, the agent will receive a lot of negative rewards after done.
+This will affect the result of reward normalization and LSTM performance.